Evaluating the effectiveness of fallowing as a mitigation tool at predominantly hard-bottom aquaculture sites in Newfoundland

 Atlantic salmon aquaculture sites in Newfoundland are located predominantly over hard ocean substrates where it is difficult to consistently obtain sediment samples.
 The primary mitigation measure to manage impacts from uneaten food and faeces is to fallow (leave the site without fish) at the end of a production cycle.
 Optimal fallowing times and the factors that can influence the rate of benthic community recovery remain key knowledge gaps important to the environmental management of the industry.

 Information from all performance indicators is needed to accurately evaluate finfish aquaculture impacts.
 Multivariate analysis revealed that aquaculture production led to rapid changes in epibenthic communities with the development of bacterial mats and opportunistic polychaetes.
 No clear intermediate stages between aquaculture impacted and reference sites were discernable.
 Bacterial mats and opportunistic polychaetes were typically observed up to 100 m, and occasionally up to 160 m from cages.
 After 15 months of fallowing, bacterial mats and opportunistic polychaetes remained present at sites and were occasionally accompanied by other taxa, suggesting incomplete site recovery.
 A new species of dorvilleid polychaete, Ophryotrocha cyclops, was observed on the rocky seafloor under NL salmon aquaculture sites.
-O. cyclops consumed both fish pellets and flocculent matter-associated with bacteria, contributing to the overall recovery process.
+O. cyclops consumed both fish pellets and flocculent matter-associated with bacteria, which contributed to the overall recovery process.
 O.cyclops has temperature and oxygen limitations suggesting caution in interpreting its absence as an absence of aquaculture impact.

 Salvo F., Wiklund H., Dufour S.C., Hamoutene D., Pohle G. and Worsaae K., 2014.
 A new annelid species from whalebones in Greenland and aquaculture sites in Newfoundland: Ophryotrocha cyclops, sp. nov.
 (Eunicida: Dorvilleidae).
 Zootaxa, 3887(5), 555-568.
 DOI: 10.11646/Zootaxa.3887.5.3